Disclaimer: I do not own Naruto (shocking isn't it?), just the original concepts and plot in this story. Cover image owned by Mazzat.

 Maybe I took a bigger blow to the head than I thought, or maybe the entire week of pain and exhaustion finally caught up to me, but at the moment I found his words so damn absurd.
 I knew that I could have walked away from this.
 That with a single word of complaint I would have been sent back with a younger group of kids.
 My father and many of the clansmen may have had high expectations of me but they were not sadistic, even they would not force me to continue this training if I had asked them to stop.
 Some of those who occasionally stopped by to watch me 'train' actually seemed to hope that I would after seeing the results.

 But I never said a single word of complaint…

 Because this was exactly what I had wanted.

 Sure this training hurt.
 And by God did it hurt.
 It hurts, it hurts, it hurts, it hurts, it hurts, it hurts, it hurts, it hurts.
 But even though it hurts so damn much….

 I knew that there was no better way to get stronger.

-Even I knew I was behaving recklessly and maybe even a little bit mad, but I also knew I had no other choice but to walk this path.
+Even though I knew I was behaving recklessly and maybe even a little bit mad, I also knew I had no other choice but to walk this path.
 Not if I had wanted to survive for long.

-Orochimaru, Nagato, Madara, the list goes on and on.
+Orochimaru, Nagato, Madara, the list went on and on.
 They could massacre armies and conquer nations alone in the span of a day.
 These were beings that have long ago shed their human limitation and became something more.

 And one day I had to fight them all.
-Of this I had no doubt.
+Of this, I had no doubt.

 So I needed to get strong.
 I didn't have time to wait around and relax.
 If I wanted to live, no if I wanted to win, I needed to grow as strong as possible, as fast as possible.